quarkusio/quarkus-super-heroes/rest-fights/README.md

 Additionally, the [Pact contract](src/test/resources/pacts/ui-super-heroes-rest-fights.json) is committed into this application's source tree inside the [`src/test/resources/pacts` directory](src/test/resources/pacts).

-Provider tests do work, with the workaround that the scope of the extension to be more generous than the natural `test` scope.

 The consumer contract tests and provider verification tests **ARE** executed during this project's CI/CD processes.
 They run against any pull requests and any commits back to the `main` branch.

 The Pact tests use the [Quarkus Pact extension](https://github.com/quarkiverse/quarkus-pact).
 This extension is recommended to give the best user experience and ensure compatibility.